pletzer/collab_workflow/README.md

 ## Basic steps

- 1. Each developer forks from `https://github.com/pletzer/collab_workflow`.
+ 1. Each developer forks from the `dev` branch of `https://github.com/pletzer/collab_workflow`.
 Click on the fork button [DESCRIBE].
  2. Each developer creates a branch within their own repository.
 A branch represents an idea, concept, bug fix and should be named appropriately.
 In the following we call our new development branch `new_population_assessment`.
 The developer
     * `git checkout -b new_population_assessment` (checks out and creates the branch)
     * commits locally to their branch `git commit -a`